NumanIbnMazid/django_starter/README.md

 ## Description

-Django Starter is a simple Skeleton for Django Project to start with.
+Django Starter is a simple Skeleton to start with a Django project.

 ## Installation